 Intended outcome Success criteria Quality assurance of Quality First Teaching and CPD to improve outcomes for all students.
-Secondary phase PP student performance exceeds performance of disadvantaged students Nationally Primary phase - All AVA students achieve ARE or better in reading, writing and mathematics Timely intervention and teaching in smaller groups to address disadvantage gaps.
-Secondary phase - progress improves to close the gap with non-PP students to a difference in P8 scores of less than -0.30 Primary phase - The gap between PPG students and non PPG students continues to narrow.
+Secondary phase PP student attainment to return to an average A8 score of 0.45 despite the lasting impact of Covid-19 Primary phase - All AVA students achieve ARE or better in reading, writing and mathematics despite the ongoing impact of Covid-19 Timely intervention and teaching in Secondary phase - progress improves to smaller groups to address a re-emerged close the gap with non-PP students to a attainment gap difference in P8 scores of less than -0.33 Primary phase - The gap between PPG students and non PPG students continues to narrow.
 To re-engage students with PPG in the classroom, inspiring students to achieve high levels of attendance and engage fully with a broad and ambitious curriculum Gradual improvement in attendance to in line with or above National Average.
 Reduced behaviour and points and increased achievement points to demonstrate that students are lesson ready.
 Reduction in FTS.